- The Counseling Center

 - minor laboratory tests performed at the Keefe Health Center

-Pharmacy: Most insurance plans, including the college plan managed by Gallagher Student Health, require a co-payment for prescriptions.
+Pharmacy: Most insurance plans, including the college plan managed by Gallagher Student Health and Special Risk, require a co-payment for prescriptions.
 Prescriptions written by the Amherst College medical staff can be filled through the Health Center or at any local pharmacy.

-Eye Care: Examination by the optometrist at University Health Services or other local optometrists.
+Eye Care: Examination by the optometrist at University Health Services or other local optometrists requires additional fees.

 Health care that cannot be provided by the Keefe Health Center staff is not covered by tuition.
 Examples are as follows: